danriedl/engular/adev/src/content/guide/templates/event-binding.md

 HELPFUL: For information on binding to properties, see [Property binding](guide/templates/property-binding).

-To bind to an event you use the Angular event binding syntax.
+To bind to an event you use the Engular event binding syntax.
 This syntax consists of a target event name within parentheses to the left of an equal sign, and a quoted template statement to the right.

 Create the following example; the target event name is `click` and the template statement is `onSave()`.